MichielsenM/mesa-summer-school-2023/docs/Maxilab.md

 ./clean && ./mk
 </p></div>

+Also delete the current contents of your `LOGS` directory to avoid confusion with previous models from minilab 2.

 In both your <code>inlist_project</code> and <code>inlist_pgstar</code> files make sure that <code>mesh_delta_coeff = 1.0</code>, <code>time_delta_coeff = 1.0</code>, and that the associated <code>Profile_Panels1_file_prefix</code>,

 <code>filename_for_profile_when_terminate</code>, and <code>log_directory</code> parameters are changed accordingly.<br>